-Observation of any of these behaviors will result in dismissal from the learning environment (clinical or classroom).
+\ Observation of any of these behaviors will result in dismissal from the learning environment (clinical or classroom) and mandatory drug testing.

-Attention Deficit/Cognitive Impairment
+- 1. Attention Deficit/Cognitive Impairment

-ataxia
+- a. ataxia

-tremors, especially of the hands
+- b. tremors, especially of the hands

-- slowed response time in a familiar skill - diminished from the usual in coordination/dexterity angry outbursts/unrestrained agitation crying that cannot be explained paranoia hallucinations behaviors that are markedly changed from that individual such as introversion extroversion sullen/irritable giddy defensiveness
+- c. slowed response time in a familiar skill

+- d. diminished from the usual in coordination/dexterity

-Social Impairment
+- 2. Social Impairment

-- inappropriate verbal remarks (subjects/words/expletives) - inappropriate behaviors or those beyond the societal norm such as:
+- a. \inappropriate verbal remarks (subjects/words/expletives)

+- b. \inappropriate behaviors or those beyond the societal norm such as:

+- i. angry outbursts/unrestrained agitation

+- ii. crying that cannot be explained

+- iii. euphoria

+- iv. paranoia

+- v. hallucinations

+- c. \behaviors that are markedly changed from that individual such as

+- i. introversion

+- ii. extroversion

+- iii. sullen/irritable

+- iv. giddy

+- v. defensiveness

-Somatic Manifestations/Discomforts
+- 3. Somatic Manifestations/Discomforts

-odor of alcohol on breath
+- a. \odor of alcohol on breath

-nausea/vomiting/thirst
+- b. nausea/vomiting/thirst

-frequent trips to bathroom/complaint of urinary frequency or diarrhea hiccoughs reddened sclera (bloodshot eyes)
+- c. frequent trips to bathroom/complaint of urinary frequency or diarrhea

+- d. hiccoughs

+- e. reddened sclera (bloodshot eyes)

-pupil changes/drooping eyelids
+- f. pupil changes/drooping eyelids

-complain of blurred vision or inability to focus
+- g. complain of blurred vision or inability to focus

-Speech/Communication Impairment
+- 4. Speech/Communication Impairment

-- slurred (thick tongue)
+- a. \slurred (thick tongue)

-- rapid/choppy communication pattern
+- b. \rapid/choppy communication pattern - c. \incoherent speech

-- incoherent speech